The Jacobiator of nonholonomic systems and the geometry of reduced nonholonomic brackets: Examples

 \subsection{The snakeboard}

-The snakeboard is a modified version of the skateboard which is modeled on the configuration manifold $Q= {\bf SE} (2) \times S^1 \times S^1$.
+The snakeboard is a variation of the skateboard which is modeled on the configuration manifold $Q= {\bf SE} (2) \times S^1 \times S^1$.
 The coordinates $(x,y,\theta) \in {\bf SE}(2)$ represent the position and orientation of the center of the board, $\phi \in S^1$ is the angle of the momentum wheel relative to the board, and $\psi \in S^1$ is the angle of the back and front wheels (we are assuming that they coincide).
-The non-sliding constraints are given by the annihilators of the 1-forms
+We are going to work with the simplified version of the snakeboard considered in \cite[Sec.~2.5]{MarsdenKoon2} and \cite[Sec.~7.2]{Oscar} where, for $\phi \neq 0$, the non-sliding constraints are given by the annihilators of the 1-forms